dbakewel/lan-caster/README.md

   * Extendable classes for client and server that implement game logic, network messaging, rendering and user input handling;
   * Extensive code level comments;
   * Demo Game and Game Engine Tester which demonstrate how to use and extend LAN-Caster to make your own game;
-  * Tutorial Videos which explain most aspects of LAN-Caster (Coming Soon).
+  * Tutorial Videos which explain most aspects of LAN-Caster.

 ## Examples From Demo Game